Treatment of pleural mesothelioma in Germany

 - Detect suspicious formation in the chest

-During needle biopsy a doctor inserts a needle into the tumor - like formation detected with the help of visualization methods.
-The doctor takes biological material for the following morphological test and then the histological type of tumor is determined.
+During needle biopsy a doctor injects a needle into the tumor-like formation which was detected with the help of visualization methods.
+The doctor takes biological material for the subsequent morphological examination and then the histological type of tumor is determined.

 Pleural mesothelioma can be:

 - Sarcomatoid (10%)

 Sarcomatoid tumor is considered to be unresectable.
 The epithelioid pleural mesothelioma has the best prognosis in the perspective of treatment effectiveness and patients’ survival.

 Diagnostic thoracoscopy.
 Needle biopsy makes it possible to establish a clear diagnosis only in 85% of cases.
 Besides, this diagnostic method will not allow taking a lot of biological material for the histological test.
 That is why, it is not always possible to determine the tumor type.
 Here, the doctors use the most informative diagnostics method – a thoracoscopy.

 Doctor inserts a thoracoport and then a thoracoscope with the surgical instruments into the chest through a small incision (up to 2 cm).
 Method allows taking enough biological material and establishing a certain diagnosis.
 Also, thanks to thoracoscopy doctor is able to estimate the extensiveness of the oncological process.

 Best clinics for the pleural mesothelioma diagnostics in Germany: